Solar system tests for massive conformal gravity: Introduction

 \section{Introduction}

-It is well known that general relativity (GR) is consistent with several solar system experimental tests.
+It is well known that general relativity (GR) is consistent with all the solar system experimental tests.
 However, in order to explain the galaxies rotation curves and the deflection of light by galaxies and clusters of galaxies, GR requires the existence of large amounts of dark matter whose nature is still unknown.
-This is one of the unsolved problems in astrophysics.
-A number of alternative theories of gravity (see, e.g., \cite{Weyl,Kaluza,Brans,Bergmann, Milgrom,Horava}) have been proposed to solve such problems but none have been completely successful so far.
-One of these theories is massive conformal gravity (MCG), which is a recently developed conformally invariant theory of gravity in which the gravitational action is the sum of the fourth order derivative Weyl action with the second order derivative Einstein-Hilbert action conformally coupled to a scalar field.
+A number of alternative theories of gravity (see, e.g., \cite{Weyl,Kaluza,Brans,Bergmann,Milgrom,Horava}) have been proposed to solve this and other GR problems but none have been completely successful so far.

+One of the alternative theories of gravity that solves the dark matter problem is conformal gravity (CG) \cite{Mann1}.
+However, in order to be compatible with the solar system observations, the theory needs to couple to a non-positive source with a highly singular structure \cite{Mann2}, which is not physical until proven otherwise.
+By considering that the conformal symmetry is likely to be important at the quantum level \cite{Hooft}, it is interesting to check if this problem in the CG description of the solar system phenomenology also happens in other conformally invariant theories of gravity.
+One of the most promising of such theories is the so called massive conformal gravity (MCG), which is a conformally invariant theory of gravity in which the gravitational action is the sum of the fourth order derivative Weyl action with the second order derivative Einstein-Hilbert action conformally coupled to a scalar field \cite{Faria1}.

-The MCG gravitational potential, which is composed by an attractive Newtonian potential and a repulsive Yukawa potential, fits to galactic rotation curve data without dark matter \cite{Faria1}.
-In addition, MCG is a renormalizable quantum theory of gravity\footnote{An analysis using the renormalization group methods is necessary to see if the theory is unitary or not \cite{Faria2}.} and the MCG cosmology describes the current accelerating universe without dark energy \cite{Faria3}.
-Here we aim to test MCG with solar system observations.
-In section \ref{sec2} we describe the classical MCG field equations, line element and geodesic equation.
-In section \ref{sec3} we derive the linearized MCG gravitational field of a static spherically symmetric massive body.
-In section \ref{sec4} we investigate the MCG deflection of light by the sun.
-In section \ref{sec5} we analyze the MCG radar echo delay.
-Finally, conclusions are given in section \ref{sec6}.
+So far it has been shown that MCG is free of the vDVZ discontinuity \cite{Faria2} and can reproduce the orbit of binaries by the emission of gravitational waves \cite{Faria3}.
+In addition, the theory is a power-counting renormalizable and unitary quantum theory of gravity \cite{Faria4,Faria5,Faria6}, and its cosmology describes the late universe without the cosmological constant problem \cite{Faria7}.
+Here we aim to check if MCG is consistent with some solar system experiments, which are the basic tests that any alternative theory of gravity must pass.
+In Sec. \ref{sec2}, we describe the classical MCG equations.
+In Sec. \ref{sec3}, we derive the linearized MCG gravitational field of a static spherically symmetric massive body.
+In Secs. \ref{sec4}, \ref{sec5} and \ref{sec6}, we analyze if the theory is consistent with the deflection of light by the Sun, the radar echo delay and the perihelion precession of Mercury, respectively.
+Finally, conclusions are given in Sec. \ref{sec7}.